 Different types of matters require different court forms.
 It is important to ensure that you are using the proper form for your matter.

-Ensuring that the other party is properly served with the required documents, within certain time limits, is an important first step for a King's Bench case.
+It is important to ensure that the other party is properly served with the required documents and within certain time limits.

-Even after a dispute has moved into the court system, parties still have an opportunity to settle the matter before it is finally decided by the courts.
+Even after a King’s Bench case has started, parties still have an opportunity to settle the matter before it is decided by the courts.

 Going to King's Bench Court involves many formalities.
 It is important to be properly prepared.